 The best part is that these friends are introducing me to their friends.
-Jim Rohn turned me on to George S. Clason, who wrote The Richest Man in Babylon-a simple financial plan that will handle debt and insure personal wealth.
+Jim Rohn turned me on to George S. Clason, who wrote The Richest Man in Babylon - a simple financial plan that will handle debt and insure personal wealth.
 Mark Victor Hansen suggested I meet Napoleon Hill and learn how to Think and Grow Rich.
+May I also recommend L. Ron Hubbard's tape The Affinity-Reality-Communication Triangle.
+It's a perfect explanation of the mechanics behind communication and understanding.
 And Barbara Sher has a wonderful methodology for getting things done in her audio book Wishcraft.
 I could go on and on...